elixirschool/elixirschool/en/lessons/libraries/benchee.md

 The console output that we've seen is a helpful beginning for measuring the runtimes of your functions, but it's not your only option!
-In this section we'll look briefly at the three other available formatters, and also touch on what you'd need to do to write your own formatter if you like.
+In this section we'll look briefly at the three other available formatters, and also touch on what you'd need to do to write your formatter if you like.

 ## Other formatters